Thread and task architecture guide

 For reference, observe the live execution plan from Live Query Statistics, where one branch has completed and two branches are executing concurrently.

-The SQL Server Database Engine will assign a worker thread to execute an active task (1:1), which can be observed during query execution by querying the sys.dm_os_tasks DMV, as seen in the following example:
+The SQL Server Database Engine assigns a worker thread to execute an active task (1:1), which can be observed during query execution by querying the sys.dm_os_tasks DMV, as seen in the following example:

 SELECT parent_task_address, task_address, task_state, scheduler_id, worker_address FROM sys.dm_os_tasks WHERE session_id = <insert_session_id> ORDER BY parent_task_address, scheduler_id;